WeirdMidas/SkySceneAddon/README.md

   - Onboard memory expansion and Swapfile are disabled by default.
 - ZSWAP is not currently supported.
 - Simple LMK is not currently supported.
-- Full and complete support for MGLRU.
-This allows MGLRU to work efficiently on modern devices.
 - Abandon CAF solutions for Snapdragon devices and focus on AOSP solutions.
 Avoid using things that Snapdragon considers best for its processors and allow memory management to be more integrated with the system, going one step further.
-- Lowmem = Devices with 4GB of RAM or less.
-- High Perf = Devices with 6GB of RAM or more.
+- Lowmem devices are cell phones or tablets that have 4GB or less of RAM.
+High Perf Devices are cell phones or tablets that have 6GB or more of RAM.
-- The cell phone that is being tested for optimizations is a lowmem (4gb with 2gb of ZRAM), so I would appreciate it if high perf users reported their tests with the module in issues to see if their background apps are not being negatively impacted due to the "no stall tolerance" rule that I set for high perf devices.
+- The cell phone that is being tested for optimizations is a lowmem (4gb with 2gb of ZRAM and lz4), so I would appreciate it if high perf users reported their tests with the module in issues to see if their background apps are not being negatively impacted due to the "no stall tolerance" rule that I set for high perf devices.

 ## FAQ